Manifestly Covariant Polynomial M5-brane Lagrangians: Discussion

 We have shown that the long-standing problem of the non-polynomial nature of the PST M5-brane action in \cite{Pasti:1997gx,Bandos:1997ui} can be transcended by the presence of a few additional auxiliary fields in the action.
-The Lagrangian in \cite{Pasti:1997gx,Bandos:1997ui} is non-polynomial on two accounts -- the presence of the derivative of a scalar field in the denominator and the presence of the DBI term which comes with a square-root.
+The M5-brane Lagrangian in \cite{Pasti:1997gx,Bandos:1997ui} is non-polynomial on two accounts -- the presence of the derivative of a scalar field in the denominator and the presence of the DBI term which comes with a square-root.
 In this paper we have presented Lagrangians in Secs. \ref{J12} and \ref{H12}, which overcome both of these non-polynomial features of the earlier Lagrangian.
-Owing to the structure of the Lagrangian, there are ten such polynomial Lagrangians (see Appendix \ref{alt_poly}).
+Owing to the structure of the Lagrangian, there are eight such polynomial Lagrangians (see Appendix \ref{alt_poly}).
 We have discussed the dynamics, the gauge symmetries and the (anti) self-duality conditions of our polynomial M5-brane Lagrangians.

-While in the case of the PST Lagrangian, removing the non-polynomiality due to the derivative of the St\"uckelberg field $a$ in the denominator requires the introduction of only one auxiliary $2$-form field \cite{Mkrtchyan:2019opf,Bansal:2021bis}, removing that non-polynomiality from the PST M5-brane Lagrangian as shown in this paper, requires incorporating two auxiliary $2$-form fields -- $B$ and $P$.
-This is so because the linearly self-dual PST Lagrangian is more symmetric than the PST M5-brane Lagrangian which has non-linear self-duality.
-When making the PST Lagrangian polynomial as in \cite{Mkrtchyan:2019opf,Bansal:2021bis}, its highly symmetric structure allows the newly introduced auxiliary $2$-form field to play the role of both the Lagrange multiplier as well as the field solved for on solving the equation of motion of the Lagrange multiplier.
-However, the relatively less symmetric structure of the PST M5-brane Lagrangian on account of its non-linear self-duality, does not allow the two auxiliary $2$-form fields to be the same.
+While in the case of the PST Lagrangian \cite{Pasti:1995ii,Pasti:1995tn,Pasti:1996vs}, removing the non-polynomiality due to the derivative of the St\"uckelberg field $a$ present in the denominator requires the introduction of only one auxiliary field \cite{Mkrtchyan:2019opf,Bansal:2021bis}, removing that non-polynomiality from Lagrangian ${\cal L}_{np}$ \eqref{Lag_np}, as shown in this paper, necessitates including at least two auxiliary fields.
+On account of the linear self-duality condition obeyed by the PST Lagrangian ${\cal L}_{PST}=F \w {*}F+\i_v{\cal F} \w {*}\i_v({*}{\cal F})$, where ${\cal F}=(F-{*F})$, the non-polynomial term, i.e. $\i_v{\cal F} \w {*}\i_v({*}{\cal F})$, can be written as a square term (a term of the kind $T \w {*}T$) which is $-\,\i_v{\cal F} \w {*}\i_v{\cal F}$.
+Consequently, when making ${\cal L}_{PST}$ polynomial as in \cite{Mkrtchyan:2019opf,Bansal:2021bis}, the Lagrange multiplier is allowed to be identical with the auxiliary field whose solution we get by solving the equation of motion of the Lagrange multiplier.
+However, the same is not true of the non-polynomial M5-brane Lagrangian ${\cal L}_{np}$ in eq. \eqref{Lag_np}, which can be written as

+Here the non-polynomial part $\,\i_vH\w{*}\i_v({*}H-2\,c\,H)+\tfrac12\,c\,\i_v{*H}\w\i_v{*H}\w{*}\big(\i_v{*H}\w\i_v{*H}\big)$ cannot be expressed as a square term due to nonlinear self-duality.
+So when making ${\cal L}_{np}$ polynomial, the Lagrange multiplier cannot be the same as the auxiliary field solved for by integrating out the Lagrange multiplier.
+Therefore, whereas the PST Lagrangian can be made polynomial by the introduction of only one auxiliary field \cite{Mkrtchyan:2019opf,Bansal:2021bis}, making ${\cal L}_{np}$ polynomial requires incorporating at least two auxiliary fields -- $B$ and $K$.